jussik/swarm/README.md

 Each node can only have one root source for non-pure (event instigated) inputs. i.e. Each port must either be pure or derivable from the same event as the others.

-The node type should therefore know if an specific output value is available to nodes initiated by a specific trigger. e.g. If casting fails, you should not be able to read the output object.
+All output nodes of pure and activated nodes should have a valid value. e.g. in a Cast node, the output port should provide the original object if the cast fails.

 **State**